sensu/sensu-docs-legacy/0.12/community.md

 ---
-layout: default
-title: Community
-description: Sensu community projects
 version: '0.12'
+category: Project
+title: Community Projects
 ---

 ## Configuration Management

 * [Chef Cookbook](https://github.com/sensu/sensu-chef)

   - The official Sensu Cookbook.
 It is meant to be used with a [wrapper cookbook](https://github.com/portertech/chef-monitor).